ColinKennedy/ways/docs/why.rst

 -------------------

 Most likely, Ways is not the first AMS solution you've tried.
 Chances are, you have your own AMS that you'd ideally like to keep using.
-Plugins/Contexts are a very core part of how Ways works but the return value of "get_asset" can be anything.
-You can just as well add your AMS objects to Ways and use those, instead.
+Ways has some support to be able to integrate existing classes into its hierarchies.

 ::